iohkedu/plinth-dev-env/instructions/README.md

-# Instructions for setting up a Plutus development environment
+# Instructions for setting up a Plinth development environment